dephcon/NeweggBot/README.md

 - `auto_submit` refers to whether or not you want the bot to complete the checkout process.
 Setting it to 'true' will result in the bot completing the purchase, while 'false' will result in it completing all the steps up to but not including finalizing the purchase.
 It is mostly intended as a means to test that the bot is working without actually having it buy something.
 - `price_limit` refers to the maximum price that the bot will attempt to purchase a card for.
 It is based on the combined subtotal of your cart.
 - `over_price_limit_behavior` Defines the behavior for cases in which the cart total exceeds the specified `price_limit`.
 Currently, the only valid value is *"stop"*.
 This will instruct the bot to end the process when the cart is over the limit.
 The option was added as a string, as opposed to a boolean, to allow some flexibility for  other potential actions.
+- `randomized_wait_ceiling` This value will set the ceiling on the random number of seconds to be added to the **refresh_time**.
+While not guaranteed, this should help to prevent - or at least delay - IP bans based on consistent traffic/timing.
+- `browser_executable_path` This will set the path to the browser to be used by the bot.
+Depending on the browser selected, you *may* need to install additional packages.

 ## Usage
 After installation and configuration, the bot can then be run by using either `node neweggbot.js` or the `npm start` script.